The m-Power build process has two components:

 The Template is the program shell that controls the functionality and the general layout for the application.

-The m-Power Application Specifications are the detailed program definitions including, but not limited to: necessary tables, fields, table joins, record selections, work fields, and external program calls. m-Power users access the Application Specifications with a point-and-click interface.
+The m-Power Application Specifications are the detailed program definitions including, but not limited to: necessary tables & fields, table joins, dimensions, filters, calculations, and external program calls. m-Power developers access the Application Specifications with a point-and-click interface.

 The m-Power compile process combines the Application Specifications with the selected Template to generate the application.
 The compile process automates these steps:

 - Generate the Java source code, including the SQL database access statements.

 - Compile the Java source code into a J2EE Java servlet program.

 - Create the HTML presentation file.

 - Create the XML properties file for setting application-level options.